Missing women: Female abduction and sale

 Evidence has shown that number of missing women may be due to other reasons than sex selective abortions or female migrant work.
 Specifically, female babies, girls and women have been preyed upon by human traffickers.
 Kidnapping and enslavement of women by the ISIS, especially of Yazidi women and other female prisoners also constitute human trafficking.

 In mainland China families are less willing to sell male babies even though they carry a higher price in the trade.
 Females born exceeding the one-child policy can be sold to wealthier families while the parents claim selling their female baby is better than other alternatives.

 Overseas adoption services for Chinese children have been involved in baby trafficking to reap the profits of donations from foreign adopters.
 One study notes that between 2002 and 2005 approximately 1000 trafficked babies were placed with adopting parents, each baby costing $3000.
 To keep up supply of orphans for adoption, orphanages and retirement homes hire women as baby traffickers.

-Accordingly, underreporting and trafficking are minor but crucial factors affecting the amplified number of missing women across south-eastern Asia and sub-Saharan Africa.
+Under-reporting

+As discussed above, an additional cause of the missing women phenomenon is under-reporting—women or girls who actually are in the population, but are not included in population statistics because their parents didn't report their birth or delayed reporting it.